Estimation and prediction of credit risk based on rating transition systems: Simulation and Comparison

+\textbf{Step 1}: Based on the priori extracted series $Z_t$, we add a normal perturbation to it, i.e., Inserting these $\widetilde Z_t$ into \eqref{est-rate}, we can get a set of transition probability matrices $(\widetilde P_{ij,t}^Z)$.
+These matrices $(\widetilde P_{ij,t}^Z)$ are viewed as the empirical sample of the true transition probability matrices $(P_{ij,t})$.
+Then, using the procedure of one factor model and using the selected three macroeconomic variables to establish the regression model, we can obtain the estimated transition probability matrices $(\hat P_{ij,t}^Z)$.
+The difference between $(P_{ij,t})$ and $(\hat P_{ij,t}^Z)$ reflects the accuracy of the estimation of one factor model.

+\textbf{Step 2}: We still use the matrices $(\widetilde P_{ij,t}^Z)$ obtained in previous step as the empirical sample of $(P_{ij,t})$.
+Then, we can establish a regression model with respect to the three selected macroeconomic variables.
+Hence, we get another set of estimation $(\hat P_{ij,t}^{New})$ of $(P_{ij,t})$ via \eqref{e-6}-\eqref{e-7}, which is the estimation provided by the macroeconomic-risk model.

+\textbf{Step 3}: For every estimated transition probability matrix, the probability of default of each grade can be easily calculated.
+For example, $P_{k9}$ is the probability of default for an individual with initial rating grade $k$, which is denoted by $\mathbf{PD}_k=P_{k9}$.

-We can see that the red line and the green line are almost stick together, however the black line is significantly diverse from the green line.
-If readers want to see the graph for $G=1,\dots,7$, these graphs can be found in the appendix $1$.
+As an example, we present the comparison result of $\textbf{PD}_8$ in Figure \ref{fig1}.
+In Figure \ref{fig1}, green line corresponds to the true value of $P_{89,t}$; red line shows the estimated $\hat P_{89,t}^{New}$ of macroeconomic-risk model; black line is associated with the estimated $\hat P_{89,t}^Z$.
+Figure \ref{fig1} shows that the red line and the green line almost stick together, however, the black line is significantly diverse from the green line.
+Actually, $\textbf{PD}_k$ for $k=1,\ldots,7$ all present such trait (see Figure \ref{fig4} in Appendix).

-We illustrated what happens in a one time simulation.
-For repeat simulations, we use a different way to show the result.
-Denote the one-parameter estimator of $PD_{t}$ by using the $kth$ observation is $\widehat{PD_{t}^{k}}$, and the new estimator of that is $\widetilde {PD_{t}^{k}}$, then the MSE of two estimators are respectively